 The Comeback field of the Sensing Comeback Info field within the Sensing Measurement Request frame shall be reserved if any of the following is true(#1101):

-the frame is sent by a non-AP STA.
+The frame is sent by a non-AP STA.

-the frame is sent by an AP and is addressed to a non-AP STA that is associated with this AP.
+The frame is sent by an AP and is addressed to a non-AP STA that is associated with this AP.

 The Comeback field of the Sensing Comeback Info field within the Sensing Measurement Request frame shall be set to 0 if the frame is sent by an AP, it is addressed to an unassociated non-AP STA, and it includes a Sensing Measurement Parameters element (see 9.4.2.319 (Sensing Measurement Parameters element))(#1560).